Skip to main content

 { "accepted": true, "request_id": "req_01JQ7K..." }

-Failure modes
+Failure responses

 StatusCause

-401Missing, malformed, or mis-signed authentication header.
+401Missing, malformed, or mis-signed signature header.

-410Zombie was killed; re-deploy with zombiectl up.
+410Agent was killed; re-install with zombiectl install --from <path>.

-429Workspace rate limit hit; back off per Retry-After.
+429Rate limit hit; back off per Retry-After.

 Approval gate webhooks

-curl -X POST https://hooks.usezombie.com/v1/webhooks/zm_01JABC.../approval \
+curl -X POST https://api.usezombie.com/v1/webhooks/zmb_2041/approval \

 -H "Authorization: Bearer $APPROVAL_TOKEN" \